microsoft/samples-for-ai/README.md

 ## Using a one-click installer to setup deep learning frameworks

-Currently, the installer works on Windows only:
+Currently, this installer works on Windows and Linux:

 - Install NVIDIA GPU driver, CUDA and cuDNN.
-- Install latest Python **3.5**.
+- Install latest **Python 3.5 or 3.6**.
 Other Python versions are not supported yet.
 - Run the following commands in a terminal:
     ```bash
     git clone https://github.com/Microsoft/samples-for-ai.git